haruval/private-triage-agent/README.md

 Choose **Approve**, **Approve edit**, or **Reject**.
 The reviewed email leaves the pending queue and the next one is selected.
-Approved drafts land in `data/approved_drafts/` and, depending on where the email came from, also become a click-to-open `.eml` or an IMAP draft — see [sending approved replies](#sending-approved-replies).
+Approved drafts land in `data/approved_drafts/` and, depending on where the email came from, also become a click-to-open `.eml` or an IMAP draft; see [sending approved replies](#sending-approved-replies).
 Every decision is logged under `logs/sessions/`.